shitongzhu/shitongzhu.github.io/index.md

 ## Research Interest

 I'm broadly interested in computer security and web privacy.
-My current research focuses on **privacy-enhancing technologis**.
+My current research focuses on **privacy-enhancing technologies**.
-Nowadays, the popularity of online advertisements have made them an attractive vector for various types of abuses.
+Nowadays, the popularity of online advertisements has made them an attractive vector for various types of abuses.
 I'm working on improving the effectiveness of adblocking by (i) measuring/analyzing the escalating arms race between adblockers and anti-adblockers through program analysis; (ii) making adblockers stealthy against anti-adblockers via browser modifications; and (iii) leveraging machine learning to better identify advertising- and tracking-related resources.

-Recently, I've also started to explore Generative Adversarial Network (GAN) and its applications in security and privacy research.
+Recently, I've also started to explore adversarial examples, Generative Adversarial Network (GAN), and their applications in security and privacy research.

 ## Publications